Lambert Point Light

-The Lambert Point Light was a small screwpile lighthouse at Lambert's Point in Norfolk, Virginia; it was built in 1872.
+The Lambert Point Light was a small screwpile lighthouse at Lambert's Point in Norfolk, Virginia, United States; it was built in 1872.

 The lighthouse was meant to serve the increased shipping traffic on the Elizabeth River, and initially was designed with six piles.
 The plans were changed when five surplus piles were found; in the end the structure was square, and sat on these five piles.
 The building was painted brown, and showed a red light from a fifth-order Fresnel lens.